 ● Pack extra items from clothing to snacks to toys and activities.

 ◦ Living in the PNW and dressing for flying have one thing in common: The need for layering!
-The variation of temperature between waiting to taxi to the runway and in-flight is huge.
+Cabin temperature variations between waiting to taxi to the runway and in-flight are huge.

-◦ By packing extra, I really mean pack double—especially for anyone toddler age and under.
+◦ And by packing extra I really mean pack double—especially for anyone toddler age and under.

 ◦ Regarding snacks and flying: You might have seen the post about the flight attendant who breastfed a passenger’s infant.
 Well I wouldn’t count on that being an option on every flight so make sure to check with TSA rules on carry-on, pumped breast milk, formula and/or any baby food you need to bring.

 ◦ For toddlers and preschoolers here are some great travel-friendly snack ideas.

 ◦ To while the miles away, your kiddos are going to need things to DO.
 Ask them for their suggestions.

 1. Loose parts can be dropped and/or lost.
 Bring toys that are self-contained.
 Magnetic-based toys are also an option.
 Make sure they are age-appropriate!

 2. Sensory toys are fabulous, unless you’ve got other passengers to consider.
 Forego the rattles, horns or bells, emphasize texture instead, your row-mates will thank you!

 3. BOOKS!
 Cloth books, activity books and audio books.
 Plus finger puppets are a great option for storytelling.